 HopLinks that open into pop-up, pop-under, or "exit" windows are valid and can be used.

 If you've tested your HopLink and it doesn't seem to be working properly (for example, you get to the vendor's order form and your affiliate nickname doesn't appear), check the following things:

-- Make sure that both your nickname and the vendor's nickname are spelled correctly in your HopLink.
+- Did you spell everything correctly?
+Make sure that both your nickname and the vendor's nickname are spelled correctly in your HopLink.
 If you used the Marketplace to create your HopLink, ClickBank automatically enters the vendor's nickname, so you'll only need to check your nickname to make sure it's spelled correctly.
 If you have an encrypted HopLink, you can check to make sure both parties' nicknames are spelled correctly using the HopShield Decoder.

 - Our HopLink tracking system includes cookies.
 Make sure that you have cookies enabled in your browser, and that you're not using any anti-spyware or ad-blocker software that could be blocking cookies.

-- If clicking through the HopLink results in a 404 error page, it means that either the vendor's website is down or the vendor doesn't have a HopLink Target URL listed in their account.
+- Is the vendor's website down?
+If clicking through the HopLink results in a 404 error page, it means that either the vendor's website is down or the vendor doesn't have a HopLink Target URL listed in their account.
 Please inform us if this happens by submitting a ticket.

 - Submit a ticket if you've checked all of the above and are still having problems.

 Q: What happens if multiple affiliates promote the same product to a customer?